 Sharon from Columbus, WI

-Sharon participated in Week 4: Batter, and attempted the Churros Challenge.
+Sharon participated in Week 7: Desserts, and attempted the Family-sized Roulade Challenge.
 Let's see how they did!

 How do you rate your baking performance?

 Give your dessert a clever name — and tell us about your recipe.